 At the rear, the iPhone X features a vertical 12-megapixel dual-lens camera arrangement with an f1.8 wide angle lens and an f/2.4 aperture telephoto lens.
-Both lenses support optical image stabilization and have improvements like a new color filter, deeper pixels, better low light zoom, and improved video stabilization.
-Between the cameras, there's a new quad-LED True Tone flash.
+Both lenses support optical image stabilization and have improvements like an updated color filter, deeper pixels, better low light zoom, and improved video stabilization.
+Between the cameras, there's a quad-LED True Tone flash.

-With the individually calibrated cameras, a new accelerometer and gyroscope, tuning for ARKit, and the powerful A11 chip, the iPhone X has been designed for a better augmented reality experience.
+With the individually calibrated cameras, an updated accelerometer and gyroscope, tuning for ARKit, and the powerful A11 chip, the iPhone X has been designed for a better augmented reality experience.
 Developers can take advantage of both the rear camera and the TrueDepth camera to create unique AR apps with unparalleled face tracking capabilities.

 Replaced with iPhone XS and iPhone XS Max

-The iPhone X was retired in September of 2018 following the launch of the iPhone XS and the iPhone XS Max, Apple's two new flagship devices that replace the iPhone X. The iPhone XS and the iPhone XS Max are being sold alongside the iPhone 8, iPhone 7, and iPhone XR, with Apple opting to discontinue the iPhone X rather than offer it at a lower price point.
+The iPhone X was retired in September of 2018 following the launch of the iPhone XS, iPhone XS Max, and iPhone XR Apple's new flagship devices that replace the iPhone X. The iPhone XS, iPhone XS Max, and iPhone XR are being sold alongside the iPhone 8, iPhone 7, with Apple opting to discontinue the iPhone X rather than offer it at a lower price point.

-The iPhone X features the first new iPhone design Apple has debuted since the iPhone 6 and 6 Plus launched in 2014 with new screen sizes.
-With the iPhone X, Apple has introduced a display that stretches from edge to edge and top to bottom with minimal bezels for an all-screen design.
+The iPhone X featured the first new iPhone design Apple has introduced since the iPhone 6 and 6 Plus launched in 2014 with new screen sizes.
+With the iPhone X, Apple introduced a display that stretches from edge to edge and top to bottom with minimal bezels for an all-screen design.

 Aside from a slim bezel that wraps around the edges of the device and a front notch that houses the front-facing camera, speaker, and sensors, display is all you see when looking at the iPhone X. There is no bottom bezel, no Home button, and no Touch ID fingerprint sensor.